 Mandatory Write-On Informational Meeting

-Anyone who wants to apply for a position on a Law Journal MUST attend the mandatory meeting on Monday, March 30 at 12:15 PM, which will be held in the Great Hall.
+Anyone who wants to apply for a position on a Law Journal MUST attend the mandatory meeting on Monday, March 30 at 12:00 PM, which will be held via Zoom.
 This meeting will provide students with more detail about the Write-On Competition.
-In addition, students should turn in their signed Grade Release form that day.

 Any questions regarding the write-on competition can be emailed to the Write On Committee.

-Grade Release: To participate in the 2020 Write-On Competition, candidates must sign and deliver the grade release form to Nathan Lilly and/or Caitlin White at the mandatory meeting on Monday, March 30.
-If candidates do not have the form at the meeting, they must turn it in to Nathan and/or Caitlin by Friday, April 3 at 5:00 PM.
+Grade Release: To participate in the 2020 Write-On Competition, candidates must complete the ONLINE grade release form by Friday, April 3.
 The form is necessary because each candidate’s GPA and legal writing grades will be a factor in their overall competition score.
-Please print the form and bring it to the meeting.